Open Search

 • Basic and advanced theoretical concepts

-One thing you must do before you enroll in an MFT program is to make sure it’s accredited.
+One thing you must do before you enroll in an MFT or counselor education program is to make sure it’s accredited.
 COAMFTE is the official accrediting board for MFT educational programs.
 Attending a school that’s accredited helps ensure you’re being taught the right way by a respected institution.

 Apply Today